uport-project/veramo-website/docs/dev_tools/agent_explorer.md

 title: Agent Explorer
 ---

-Agent explorer makes it easy to browse and interact with multiple agents while devoping apps on Veramo.
+Agent explorer makes it easy to browse and interact with multiple agents while developing apps on Veramo.
 At it's most basic it is a dashboard but could also be considered a front-end for a credential wallet.

 ## Motivation